Is Neem Oil Safe For Bees? Sort Of Maybe

 Is neem oil harmful to bees?
 Will neem oil kill bees?

 Organic Neem insecticide oil is one of the safest, most effective pest control products on the market.
-But some countries, such as Great Britain, have banned its use for its high bee mortality.
+However, some countries, such as Great Britain, have banned its use because of its high bee mortality.

 As Neem (and most neem products) are still widely used in the US, it’s essential to know if this product is safe to use on plant leaves and around bees.